 VETERINARY PROFESSIONAL SURVEY

 The veterinary survey is also now live and we want to recruit veterinary professionals who currently or have recently conducted consultations on senior dog preventative healthcare and/or treatment to take part.
 The survey is anonymous and should take around 20 minutes to complete.
 Get involved and be in with a chance of winning an Amazon voucher!

 Please click here to access the veterinary survey

 Terms and conditions for the Amazon voucher prize draw for the veterinary survey can be found here:

 About the OAP project

 Dogs are living up to twice as long as they did 40 years ago which has implications for ageing dogs’ healthcare and wellbeing.
 As the life expectancy of canine golden oldies increases, so does the amount of time our dogs spend in poor health, but it may be difficult for us to distinguish between normal age-related changes and serious diseases that require veterinary treatment.

 To help address this, BSAVA PetSavers is funding a major research project at the University of Liverpool – Old Age Pets – that will help vets and owners to provide the best care for their senior and geriatric dogs.

-Over the next two years, BSAVA PetSavers and the University of Liverpool will work together to investigate owner expectations, experiences and attitudes to ageing in dogs.
-Pet owners will be invited to submit diaries, photographs or videos, to share their experiences of living with an older dog.
+Over the past year and a half, PetSavers and the University of Liverpool have been working together to investigate owner expectations, experiences and attitudes to ageing in dogs.
+Pet owners have been invited to submit diaries, photographs and videos, to share their experiences of living with an older dog.
 There have also been opportunities for both veterinary professionals and pet owners to complete in-depth interviews and online questionnaires.